This Page is Actively Being Updated. last update: 13 march 2026

 Roman Villas in Britain: New Discoveries

-This is a list of (a) villas, alphabetically by county, discovered since publication of my Gazetteer of Roman Villas in Britain in 1993; and (b) key new discoveries at known Roman villas, or new published research.
-Please contact me with examples and links!
+This is a list of (a) newly discovered villas, alphabetically by county, discovered since publication of my Gazetteer of Roman Villas in Britain in 1993; and (b) key new discoveries at known Roman villas, or new published research.
+Please feel free to contact me with examples, corrections and links.

 BERKSHIRE